 What the Heck Is the NBA Cup?!

 I’ve established repeatedly that watching sports is a waste of time.
 Yet I willingly continue to make the same mistake.
 Take the NBA Cup, for example.
-This brand-new, in-season NBA tournament is not worthy of my (or your) time.
+This newish, in-season NBA tournament isn’t worthy of my (or your) time.
 Is it?
 Let’s find out.

 A Little Background